fpirotti/rPET/README.md

     target="_blank">tylermorganwal’s rayshader for R</a> and adapted to point clouds.
 For more detail on point clouds see [Pirotti et al., 2022](https://doi.org/10.3390/fi14100280)

+## Future work

+Using a classified point cloud (XYZC) with C=class value to calculate a more sophisticated Tmrt estimation using long-wave radiation emissions from surfaces.

 ## Acknowledgements